+PriceYak's eBay VeRO tool is free and runs on the biggest VeRO list in the dropshipping universe.
 VeRO is eBay's Verified Rights Owner (VeRO) program.
-If you're a dropshipper on eBay, this is your #1 enemy!
-You're probably here because you want to know how to avoid VeRO on eBay.
-Let's talk about it!
+If you're dropshipping on eBay, VeRO is your #1 enemy!
+You're probably here because you want to know how to avoid getting VeRO violations on eBay.

 VeRO began as a noble program to help keep selling clean and fair on the internet.
 VeRO was meant to protect brands from:

 Counterfeit items and replicas (OK, we admit that this is a good reason for VeRO to exist.)